vsch/Javafx-WebView-Debugger/README.md

 the debugger console.
 No commandLineAPI for the same reason.

 I implemented a proxy to get between dev tools protocol and WebView.
-There are still some limitations but these have to do with the fact that the debugger cannot provide Dev Tools with much information until the custom `JSBridge` is established to allow JavaScript to reach the Java world.
+There are still some limitations but mostly arise until a `JSBridge` connection is setup.

 Now the console in the debugger works as expected, with completions, evaluations and console logging from scripts, stepping in/out/into, break points and especially initialization debugging to handle the difficulty of figuring out what went wrong before the JSBridge to JavaScript is established.
 Makes minced meat of script initialization debugging.

-The current version of the library is the bare-bones implementation and just usable.
-I will be updating it with the full feature version.
-It will take a bit of work since the code I use is in an [IntelliJ IDEA] plugin, [Markdown Navigator].

-The source is a mix of Java and [Kotlin] with a good measure of JetBrains API specifics and will take some effort to remove all these for use on any JavaFx WebView project and to re-test to make sure it works.
-The inner working of the debugger are very fragile and easy to make it core-dump right out of the application.
+The current version in this repository is the bare-bones implementation and just usable.
+I will be updating it with the full featured version as soon as I get the chance.
+The code I use is in an [IntelliJ IDEA] plugin, [Markdown Navigator].
+It is a mix of Java and [Kotlin] with a good measure of JetBrains API specifics.
+To convert the code for use on any JavaFx WebView project is a bit of an effort.
+The inner working of the debugger are very fragile and easy to make it core-dump right out of the application and any changes need to be thoroughly tested with a real debugger not a mock up.

 If you are working with JavaFX WebView scripts and need this functionality ASAP, please contact me and I will see if we can make this happen sooner than later.
 Knowing that someone needs this